-It’s easy to let taking care of yourself fall to the bottom of your list when life gets crazy.
-Right?
-It’s always the first things we sacrifice because, in the midst of chaos, it doesn’t seem as important as all the other “fires” that need to be put out.
+It’s easy to let taking care of yourself fall to the bottom of your list when life gets crazy, right?
+It’s always the first thing we sacrifice because, in the midst of chaos, it doesn’t seem as important as all the other “fires” that need to be put out.
 The problem is that we end up substituting the important with the urgent way more than we should.
-And after awhile, it starts to take a toll on our lives either by way of exhaustion, burnout, decreased focus, lacking motivation or whatever else.
+And after a while, it starts to take a toll on our lives either by way of exhaustion, burnout, decreased focus, lacking motivation or whatever else.

 Whatever the case, it’s important to spend a little time to get to know yourself and what your mind, body and soul need in order to function at your highest level.
 By learning to identify activities and things that support your well-being, you’ll be able to create a customized self-care plan that will work specifically for you.